bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/03_5_P2PKH_Coinjoin_Tx_4_4.md

 > = 100 000
 > 100 000 satoshis equals 0,001 BTC, this is the mining fee.

+Each participant signs their input with the default `SIGHASH_ALL` flag, which prevents inputs or outputs from being manipulated after the fact.
 ```javascript
 txb.sign(0, keyPairAlice0)
 txb.sign(1, keyPairCarol0)